noemihuckins/Latin102/quiz2.md

 > relative pronoun: qui❌
 > antecedant: Eurytion nominative singular,
 > gender and number: masculine singular
-> case: nominative because Eurytion is the subject of the sentence❌ Nessus tried to rape Deianira.
+> case: nominative because Eurytion is the subject of the sentence (dative because it is the indirect objecrt of the sentence)❌
+Nessus tried to rape Deianira.
 Hercules killed Nessus.
-> Nessus, who was killed by Hercules❌, tried to rape Deianira.
+> Nessus, who was killed by Hercules(whom Hercules killed)❌, tried to rape Deianira.
 > relative pronoun: qui❌
 > antecedant: Nessus nominative singular, Nessus
 > gender and number: masculine singular